rescript-lang/rescript-compiler/jscomp/core/design.md

 # Several module components can have the same name #978

-Note BuckleScript compiler simply complain if exports have the same component name, this keeps its soundness.
+Note: ReScript compiler complains if exports have the same component name, this keeps its soundness.

-A funny thing is that open variants does not have record disambiguion so that
+A funny thing is that open variants does not have record disambiguion so that for:

 ```ocaml
 type a = ..